The Lazy-Girl Schedule for a Clean House All Week Long

 Monday: Bedrooms

-Use a lint roller to remove dust and pet hair from lampshades and upholstery quickly.
-It's a game-changer, especially for pet owners.
-And here's a fun trick – an old sock dipped in a vinegar and water solution works amazingly for stubborn dust on blinds!
+Use a lint roller to remove dust and pet hair from lampshades and upholstery quickly, and an old sock dipped in vinegar and water works amazingly for dust on blinds!

-Decluttering is another crucial aspect of maintaining a clean bedroom.
-A clutter-free environment makes a noticeable difference in how you feel when you step into the room.
+A clutter-free environment makes a noticeable difference in how you feel when you step into the room, so pick up anything that’s not where it should be.
+Wash your sheets and make the bed too!

 Here's an extra tip: calming scents like lavender or chamomile, through candles or essential oils, can enhance the soothing atmosphere of your freshly cleaned bedroom.